Nobel Peace Prize Concert: 2023

 The full lineup for this concert wasn't disclosed, but one of the notable headliners was jazz singer Angelina Jordan.

 2024

 This concert was combined with a talk show that featured halftime performances by the Norwegian Radio Orchestra and several well-known recording artists, but the full lineup wasn't disclosed.

 2025

-The lineup for this concert has yet to be revealed.
+Rather than an actual concert, there were halftime performances by pop singer Danny Ocean and pianist Gabriela Montero, both from Venezuela.
+Ocean sang a cover "Alma llanera" while Montero played the Venezuelan national anthem and Simón Díaz's classic song "Mi querencia".

+2026

+It is unknown if there will be a Nobel Peace Prize Concert in 2026.